Hook: The Lesson That Cost Me $7,000

 But a last-minute flight to see my sister after her surgery?
 Priceless.

-Key Takeaway: Money can’t manufacture happiness—but it can remove barriers to it.
+Key Takeaway: Money can’t manufacture happiness.
+But it can remove barriers to it.

-🧩 Closing Thought: Better Questions Beat Perfect Answers
+The Verdict: Better Questions Beat Perfect Answers

-Life isn’t about having a flawless script—it’s about learning to improvise with wisdom.
-These lessons won’t “fix” you overnight, but they’ll help you spot the traps hidden in plain sight.
-Start asking:
+These lessons won’t “fix” you overnight.
+But they’ll help you spot the traps hidden in plain sight.

 - “Is this person draining me or sharpening me?”